Metaboverse/Metaboverse/docs/content/overview.rst

 -------------------
 Performance
 -------------------
 | Performance will vary network to network.
-For example, the curation and modeling of data on a yeast network will process several times faster than data modeled on a human network.
+For example, the curation and modeling of data on a yeast network will process several times faster (5-10min) than data modeled on a human network (20-30min).
 You may experience a network taking longer to curate, but as long as no error messages appear, it is probably still working.
+Certain steps that are particular computationally intensive may pause the completion % for a couple minutes, but Metaboverse may still be working.
 | Currently, for a human network, it may take up to 20 minutes to curate the network with your data.
-We hope to improve this performance time in the near future, but a lot of this time is directly tied to internet connection and download speed.
+We hope to improve this performance time in the near future, but a lot of this time is directly tied to internet connection, download speed, and the sheer size and annotation of the human metabolic network.
 |
 ----------------------
 Technical Description
 ----------------------
 | Metaboverse is currently segmented into two parts:
+| 1. :data:`Metaboverse` interactive app: The platform-independent app for visualizing and exploring data on the metabolic network. [`code <https://github.com/Metaboverse/Metaboverse>`_]
-| 1. :data:`metaboverse-cli`: The network curation and modeling utilities that form the back-end of the Metaboverse app.
+| 2. :data:`metaboverse-cli`: The network curation and modeling utilities that form the back-end of the Metaboverse app.
 For each release of Metaboverse, OS-specific binaries are generated of the backend and incorporating into the GUI app. [`code <https://github.com/Metaboverse/metaboverse-cli>`_]
-| 2. :data:`Metaboverse` interactive app: The platform-independent app for visualizing and exploring data on the metabolic network. [`code <https://github.com/Metaboverse/Metaboverse>`_]
 |
 | Metaboverse works by doing the following:
 | 1.
 Generates an organism-specific reaction network using the `Reactome Knowledgebase <https://reactome.org/>`_